ckkhalaf/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

+Some challenges and difficulties encountered in performing the data anaylsis was in creating formulas to analyze the number of successful, failed, and canceled plays.
+The COUNTIFS formula was a lengthy formula that required a meticulous amount of time to perfect.
+At one point, I missed an extra space in the formula and it took me time to discover this.
+With the help of asking the class, I was able to identify the extra space and correct the error.

+I, also, expereienced some diffulty in creating the chart for the Outcomes Based on Goals pivot table.
+The x-axis was not displaying the goals correctly.
+The x-axis was reading numbers 1, 2,3,4 etc instead of displaying the goals.
+I had to troubleshoot this by exploring the Excel Chart Design options.
+Later, I confirmed via a google search to make sure I was editing the chart appropriately.

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?